 - You need to have your provisional licence and your own insurance as a learner driver if you’re practising in a car you own.
 Your family member or friend will usually be covered on this

 - If you’re practising in someone else’s car, you need to make sure their insurance policy covers you as a learner driver

 - Some policies may also have specifications on who can supervise you, so make sure you check

 - The practical test is only one part of becoming a qualified driver.
 Knowing the Highway Code and 'show me, tell me' questions are important, as is practising hazard perception simulations

 Tips for learning without an instructor

 Preparing for your practical driving test

-Once you’ve completed the eyesight check and “show me, tell me” portion of the examination, you’ll be tested on your practical driving skills.
-You will be asked to demonstrate your ability in some of the following things:
+Once you’ve completed the eyesight check and the 'show me, tell me' questions, you’ll be tested on your driving skills.
+The examiner will ask you to carry out various manoeuvres including:

 - Driving on different roads and in differing levels of traffic

 - Pulling out and from behind a parked car